JBZoo/SimpleTypes/README.md

 ## Installation
 Simply add a dependency on `smetdenis/simpletypes` to your project's `composer.json` file if you use [Composer](http://getcomposer.org/) to manage the dependencies of your project.
-Here is a minimal example of a `composer.json` file that just defines a dependency on Money:
+Here is a minimal example of a `composer.json` file that just defines a dependency on SimpleTypes:
 ```javascript
     {
         "require": {